↑

 Good To Be Alive (Hallelujah) by Andy Grammer

-True story: I had my kids convinced that Any Grammer said “shift” at the start of the song. 🤣 After that, it’s a perfectly acceptable song for kids.
+True story: I had my kids convinced that Andy Grammer said "shift" at the start of the song. 🤣 After that, it's fairly tame.

 Say Something by Justin Timberlake